World Central Kitchen: Contribution to maritime corridor ("Operation Safeena")

 In February 2024, Proactiva Open Arms announced that their Open Arms tugboat would conduct delivery to the Gaza Strip towing a barge of food and water provided by World Central Kitchen.
 The ship had been reportedly stationed in Cyprus since 16 February.

 The president of Cyprus had proposed a maritime humanitarian corridor at a conference in Paris in early November, and held conversations the following month with the Egyptian president and Jordanian king.
 According to Cypriot authorities, there were also "technical discussions" with Israeli officials.
 In an interview with Tel Aviv Radio, the Israeli foreign minister said in December that "It can start immediately".

 On 11 March, the ship was in Cyprus awaiting departure, after Cypriot authorities claimed that permission had been granted.
 The goods had reportedly been checked by Cypriot officials with Israeli oversight.
 It contained "nearly 200 tons of food".

 The shipment arrived on 15 March at a beach south of Gaza City.
 According to WCK, this was the first boat to reach Gaza in nearly two decades.

+Chef Corps

+The Chef Corps is a global network of over 450 prominent culinary leaders partnered with World Central Kitchen.

+Prominent chefs who participate in the World Central Kitchen Chef Corps include: